superwise-ai/dsl-spa/README.md

 - Executing Commands - generate command sequences or execute python fucntions

-For some examples of what you can do with dsl-spa sdk check out the [streamlit demo](https://pipeline-agent.streamlit.app/).
+For some interactive demos of what you can do with dsl-spa sdk check out the [streamlit demo](https://pipeline-agent.streamlit.app/).

 ## Getting Started